VW sale of Ducati, Renk units lacks board support

 ($1 = 0.8512 euros)

-Reporting by Andreas Cremer; Editing by James Dalgleish
+Reporting by Andreas Cremer; Editing by James Dalgleish and Susan Fenton